-We see stillness as a requirement for learning.
-But what if we've had it backwards?
-What if all that fidgeting, wiggling, and moving isn't a distraction from the learning, but a vital clue about what your child's brain needs to be able to learn?
+We get it.
+When you’re trying to get through a worksheet or a “quiet time” moment, the moving can feel like it’s getting in the way.
+But what if we’ve had it backwards?
+What if all that fidgeting, wiggling, and moving isn’t a distraction from learning, but a vital clue about what your child’s brain needs to be able to learn?

-Welcome to the beautiful, bustling world of 'embodied cognition'-the simple idea that kids don’t just think with their brains; they think with their entire bodies.
+Welcome to the beautiful, bustling world of 'embodied cognition,' the simple idea that kids don’t just think with their brains, they think with their entire bodies.
 This guide is about celebrating the wiggle.
-We're going to explore the incredible science of how movement organizes the brain and give you a toolkit of joyful, 'brain-building' movements you can do in any space.
+We’re going to explore the science of how movement organizes the brain, and give you a toolkit of joyful, 'brain-building' movements you can do in any space.
 You’ll soon see that the best path to a focused mind often starts with a running leap.

 Your Child Isn't 'Distracted'-They're 'Embodied'